networksetcetera/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     ```sh
     mkdir ~/.npm-global
     ```
+_HINT: some lab instructions may allow you to "auto-type" these commands using the "T" text tool_

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to update the npm configuration to include the new local directory: